 Enjoy your Labor Day weekend!
 See you soon.

-We also have other barn family members selling trailers.
-One is a standard 2-horse while the other is a lovely 2-horse goose-neck with tackroom/sleeping area.
+We have barn family members selling trailers.
+One is a standard 2-horse with front centered people door, while the other is a lovely 2-horse goose-neck with tackroom/sleeping area.
 We can put you in touch with them if you are interested.

 We just wanted to keep everyone posted on availability of the summer programs.
 We will continue to update as needed.